lena-dantoni/light_study/README.md

 ---

 ### About me
-4th-year student at the engineer school Polytech Annecy-Chambéry in France, I am interning at the company Arp-Astrance based in Paris.
+I am a 4th-year student at the engineer school Polytech Annecy-Chambéry in France studying energy, building and environment.
+I am interning at the company Arp-Astrance based in Paris.

 Linkedin : <a href="http://www.linkedin.com/in/lenad-antoni">:bowtie:</a>